iss1977/MongoDB-TLS-server-and-client/sign_server_and_client_certificates.md

 Create the [`server-certificate-csr.conf` ](./server-certificate-csr.conf) file inside the `/root/ca/server-certs` folder.
 Modify the `[alt_names]` according to your needs.
 This section will be the `subjectAltName` extension in the server certificate.

 > [!NOTE]
-> As default, the CA will not add the extensions to the certificate unless `copy_extensions = copy` is added to the `intermediate-CA-openssl.conf` configuration file
+> As default, the CA will not add the extensions to the certificate from the certificate request  unless `copy_extensions = copy` is added to the `intermediate-CA-openssl.conf` configuration file

 Use the private key to create a certificate signing request (CSR):